Rust vs Julia in scientific computing

 Rust doesn't allow undefined behavior and allows you to get as low level as you want with maximum performance.
 Just check out the methods of Vec as an example of what it offers.

 If you want to write highly optimized code in Julia, you have to follow all its official performance tips.
-You will not even get a warning if you miss some and degrade to almost the performance of plain Python (without numpy etc.).
+You will not even get a warning if you miss some and degrade to almost the performance of plain Python (without libraries like numpy).

-If performance is not only "nice to have" for you, if every improvement can save you hours of expensive computation, you should better use Rust!
+If performance is not only "nice to have" for you, you should better use Rust!

 Language server